Ohaveth Sholum Congregation

-Ohaveth Sholum Congregation (alternate spellings: Ohaveth Shalem, Ohaveth Shalom) was the first synagogue in Seattle, Washington, USA.
+Ohaveth Sholum Congregation (alternate spellings: Ohaveth Shalem, Ohaveth Shalom) was the first synagogue in Seattle, Washington, in the United States.

 Described by the Washington State Jewish Historical Society (WSJHS) as "a quasi-Reform temple," it was the Seattle's first Jewish congregation.
 It fell four days short of having the first synagogue in Washington.

 History

 The congregation, whose name means "lovers of peace," was established either on July 25, 1889 or August 25, 1889.
 In either case, that would make it the first Jewish congregation in Seattle.
 Most of the congregation had immigrated from either Germany or Poland and had already spent several decades in the American West.
-By now rather assimilated to American ways, they adopted the Reform prayerbook Minhag America, used both English and Hebrew in their services, seated both sexes together, and followed San Francisco's Congregation Emanu-El in using an organ during services.
+By now rather assimilated to American ways, they adopted the Reform prayerbook Minhag America, used both English and Hebrew in their services, seated both sexes together, and followed Congregation Emanu-El in San Francisco by using an organ during services.
 They observed each holiday for a single day, rather than the two days observed by the Orthodox.

+In 1890, Congregation Ohaveth Sholem purchased a building on the corner of Seneca and Eighth Avenue for $8,500.

+The plan to build a Moorish style synagogue by 1891 did not materialize, but the congregation did receive a Torah scroll, which David Kaufman purchased in New York.